HTTPArchive/almanac.httparchive.org/src/content/en/2022/markup.md

 {{ figure_markup(
   image="element-count-distribution.png",
   caption="Distribution of distinct elements per page.", description="Column chart showing the count of distinct elements per page at common percentiles.
-Desktop and mobile are near identical with 22 elements at the 10th percentile, 27 at the 25th, 32 at the 50th percentils, 39 for desktop and 38 for mobile at the 75th percentile, and 45 at the 90th percentile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRjXjOczLu9q3mcQ-UFLUOmZgefGNCPVYeEwo4cDxQTymgmD_1D5dbZ728Mz1SkEMZHxQgwcWmLjkgx/pubchart?oid=2146886292&format=interactive", sheets_gid="1201800477", sql_file="element_count_distribution.sql",
+Desktop and mobile are near identical with 22 elements at the 10th percentile, 27 at the 25th, 32 at the 50th percentiles, 39 for desktop and 38 for mobile at the 75th percentile, and 45 at the 90th percentile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRjXjOczLu9q3mcQ-UFLUOmZgefGNCPVYeEwo4cDxQTymgmD_1D5dbZ728Mz1SkEMZHxQgwcWmLjkgx/pubchart?oid=2146886292&format=interactive", sheets_gid="1201800477", sql_file="element_count_distribution.sql",